adotagarwal/WatchTower2/README.md

 ![image.png](docs/image.png)

-I get about 8 to 10 inches of signal in a straight line with no obstructions.
+I get about 8 to 10 inches of signal in a straight line with no obstructions for watches.
+With a bedside clock like the Hito C8376, I get 3 or 4 feet due to its larger antenna.

 If you need more than that, I recommend adding a second antenna at a 90 degree orientation from the first.
 You won't get a more powerful signal, but by having a second signal at a 90 degree orientiation you significanly increase the chance that your watches will be able to pick up a signal (see the section on antenna orientation below).
 The amplifier can easily handle two antennas.